MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

     az webapp list --resource-group ManagedPlatform
     ```

-1. Enter the following command, and then select Enter to find the apps that have the "imgweb\*" prefix:
+1. Enter the following command, and then select Enter to find the apps that have the **imgweb\*** prefix:

     ```
     az webapp list --resource-group ManagedPlatform --query "[?starts_with(name, 'imgweb')]"
     ```

-1. Enter the following command, and then select Enter to render only the name of the single app that has the "imgweb\*" prefix:
+1. Enter the following command, and then select Enter to render only the name of the single app that has the **imgweb\*** prefix:

     ```
     az webapp list --resource-group ManagedPlatform --query "[?starts_with(name, 'imgweb')].{Name:name}" --output tsv